Alman368/sequence-models-evolution/README.md

-# nlp
+# sequence-model-evolutions
-Python labs, in order to train nlp models and extracting conclusions
+Python labs, that goes through all the history of time sequences, from rnn to tranformers